thomaslantern/nes-basic-sound/README.md

 Note that we have to write _notes+1_ to access the higher end of that second note, even though $4003 is where we store the higher half of the note value.
 I'm not exactly sure why this is (and there's probably a good reason!), but for now just take it on faith (and hopefully at some point this remark will be replaced by a coherent explanation!)

+Of course, writing all of our code this way wouldn't be practical, and we would very quickly run out of space on our NES cartridge simply playing a few notes.
+If we're going to play a series of notes (a song), we're going to need a loop of some kind.
+So rather than loading a particular number into our x register, we need to construct another table of values to load into it:
+<pre><code>
+song_notes:
+	db 1, 3, 4, 5, 6, 2, 2, 1
+	db 3, 5, 2, 3, 5, 7, 2, 3
+	db 4, 4, 2, 4, 3, 2, 4, 1
+	db 4, 4, 2, 4, 4, 4, 1, 1
+</code></pre>

 (more coming soon! but while you wait for info, go here and top up your knowledge: https://www.nesdev.org/wiki/APU_basics)